crazymind90/CrossOverIPC/README.md

 ## License :

 This tool is licensed under the MIT License.
 Feel free to use, modify, and distribute this software in accordance with the MIT License terms.
-We hope this tool brings value to your projects and endeavors.
+I hope this tool brings value to your projects and endeavors.
 For more details, please refer to the [MIT License documentation](https://opensource.org/licenses/MIT).

-&copy; 2024 CrazyMind.
+&copy; 2024 @CrazyMind90.
 All rights reserved.